aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 - Select an AWS IoT Analytics dataset to import - Choose **bayhealth_app_dataset**
 - Click Create data source -> Visualize
 - Select items from the **Field List** to visulaize
-    i.
-Choose sensorId for Y axis
+    - Choose sensorId for Y axis
-    ii.
-Choose all the sensor readings for Value axis iii.
-Choose average from Value drop down
+    - Choose all the sensor readings for Value axis
+    - Choose average from Value drop down

 ![Image description](images/quicksight.jpg)